TharunKorivi/Design-and-Analysis-Algorithm-Lab/README.md

 # Design and Analysis Algorithm Lab

 This repository contains implementations and analysis for a variety of algorithms typically covered in a Design and Analysis of Algorithms course.
-The projects here showcase different algorithmic strategies with sample code, problem statements, and analysis details.
+The projects here showcase different algorithmic strategies with sample code, problem statements.

 ## Repository Structure